NCEAS/metacat/helm/admin/MetacatQuickRef.md

 > - [ ] `global.d1ClientCnUrl`
 > - [ ] Any others that will need changing, e.g. `dataone.nodeSynchronize`, `dataone.nodeReplicate` etc.
 >
-> [!NOTE]
-> If you need to accommodate hostname aliases, you'll need to update the `ingress.tls` section to reflect the new hostname(s) - see [this tip](./Installation-Upgrade-Tips.md#where-to-find-existing-hostname-aliases).
+> NOTE: if you need to accommodate hostname aliases, you'll need to update the `ingress.tls` section to reflect the new hostname(s) - see [this tip](./Installation-Upgrade-Tips.md#where-to-find-existing-hostname-aliases).

 ### = = = = = = = = = = = = = IN K8S CLUSTER: = = = = = = = = = = = = =